-Deputies in the case of absence Make sure to appoint a deputy with a mandate to step in and take action when a manager is absent.
+Deputies in the case of absence Make sure to appoint a deputy with a mandate to step in when a manager is absent.

 Collaborate with HR The close and active support of an HR department can support and aid the working situation of managers through clear structure, procedures and processes.